2russellsmith/SquareGame/README.md

 # SquareGame
-All credit for this game idea goes to [Endigit](http://endigit.com/squarebattle/) Their code and instruction can be found https://bitbucket.org/endigit/squarebattle for the LabView version of this game.
+All credit for this game idea goes to [Endigit](http://endigit.com/squarebattle/).
+Their code and instructions can be found at https://bitbucket.org/endigit/squarebattle for the LabView version of this game.

 This is a java recreation of that game.